parischaralampidis3/test-app/README.md

 8. At this point and after I had a basic functional structure, I have started to care more about the styling.
 9. I made a decision transition moving my main dashboard from a third view file, at the Laravel Breeze Dashboard file.
 So this kept me a little behind the process.
 9. As I was keeping to work at the project, I was interested establishing  relationships between the User and Company models, in order to create the functionality for private dashboard.
 10. I tried the challenge for soft deletes, as it was a concept, I didn't reach out ever before.
-It was too interesting and let me equip with another technique, that it might be usefull at the future.
+It was too interesting and let me equip with another technique,that it might be usefull at the future.

 Finally I let myself free to user pen and paper for figuring out the next steps, and I was trying to search for information in every way, in order to execute the project.

-I dedicated 48 hours almost, but unfortunately I didn't go for the (optional) filter challenge, cause I my time was ended, and i prefered to be consistent at the deadline.
+I dedicated 48 hours almost, but unfortunately I didn't go for the (optional) filter challenge, cause my time was ending, and i prefered to be consistent at the deadline.

 ## In order to run the project